MFM Research Resources

-The Physical Activity and Metabolism (PAM) Lab, overseen by our dedicated research faculty member, Jill Maples, PhD, opened in February 2022.
-The PAM Lab is made up of office and lab space that is equipped for clinical and translational physiological research that is specifically designed to assess whole-body human metabolism under a variety of conditions across multiple patient populations.
+The PAM Lab, housed within the Department of Obstetrics and Gynecology, operations are overseen by Jill M. Maples, PhD, Associate Professor, opened in February 2022.
+Made up of office and lab space that is equipped for clinical and translational physiological research that is specifically designed to assess whole-body human metabolism under a variety of conditions across multiple patient populations.

 Simulation is the imitation of real-life experience including the use of task and virtual reality trainers, as well as standardized patients to refine technical and clinical skills of healthcare professionals.
 At the UT Center for Advanced Medical Simulation, the goal is continual improvement in quality of patient care and safety through education, practice, and assessment.
 Simulation can replicate almost any diagnostic or therapeutic situation, from simple IV insertions using low-fidelity task technology to complicated surgeries using high-fidelity, computerized manikins or virtual reality modules.